jeffreynguyen-ucsd/bimm143_github/README.md

 # bimm143_github
-my classwork from BIMM143 SP25
+my classwork from BIMM143 SP25 at UCSD